As a forewarning, you might need some tissues for this one...

 My mom and step dad adopted Henry almost five years ago, welcoming him into a home that was still new to us all, a home that would provide him with love and shelter and happier days.
 I wasn't there when he first arrived, but I know all the stories of how that first day unfolded.
 His constant howls and manic curiosity, sniffing every corner of this new and wonderful place, running around the whole house with such excitement that shit literally flew out of his ass as his paws galloped around from room to room, and finally cuddling up next to my folks on the couch cushions as they watched tv.
 From that day forward, Henry was at peace.

-Always the dutiful guard on top of the couch in the big, bay window of the front room, he would be there watching and waiting as I (or anyone else) pulled up to visit.
+Always the dutiful guard on top of the couch in the large bay window of the front room, he would be there watching and waiting as I (or anyone else) pulled up to visit.
 Henry was always the first one at the door to greet you, requiring at least fifteen minutes of howling and excited running around before he was able to settle down.
 There are countless times I've had to travel and leave my dog Riley at my moms, knowing she would be in good hands, sharing the queen-sized bed in the blue room with Henry every night I was gone.
 His snores were some of the funniest I've heard, and his big, velvet-like ears were all too tempting to play with.
 Those big, brown eyes of his would look up at you and say a million words.
 He was so playful and young-spirited, we thought we had so much more time with him until his health dropped so drastically and suddenly.

 Henry had not been acting the same for nearly a week.
 Barely moving or wagging his tail, hardly excited, or any of his countless traits we all knew and loved.
 After numerous visits to the vet with test after test, the vets told my folks his spine was crushing the nerves in his neck.
 They gave him what he needed to manage the pain and explained that the surgical procedures to fix this would take many painful months to heal, with no guarantee of success.
 The following Saturday, my mom made one of the hardest decisions of her life.
 Henry came home on Sunday to spend one of his final nights at home, sleeping on his big, queen bed in the blue room, eating what little he could of the cheese and sausages my mom tried spoiling him with.